 - Decide on a free opt-in you could give away for your readers and create it!
 Those can be e-books, online courses, resource lists or anything else your audience will be interested in.

-- If you already have an email list, think how you can provide more value for your existing subscribers.
+- If you already have an email list, think about how you can provide more value for your existing subscribers.
 Write new emails.
-Create email schedule.
+Create an email schedule.
 Send something out for their pleasure and say THANK YOU!

-5. Inspire yourself
+IDEA #5: Inspire yourself

 Whether you have or don’t have Pinterest, StumbeUpon, Behance, Twitter or any other visually inspiring account, you should get on that!
 You might find yourself thinking that it is a waste of time, but, first of all, if you don’t have anything better to do, you won’t be doing anything super useful anyways AND secondly – it is NOT a waste of time.
 Inspiration is an important part of any creative business owner.

-6. Get into analytics
+IDEA #6: Get into analytics

 I don’t have a daily time for all these kinds of analytics the online world offers and I bet you don’t have either.
 And there are a lot!
 For almost any social networking account you’ll find personalized analytics.
 Whenever you have nothing to do is the best time to get into them and research!